cbillowes/curious-programmer-copernicium/courses/git/01-vcs.md

 Deployments and website publishing was even more of a nightmare.
-We would do an old-school FTP of our files to a server somewhere and hope nothing goes wrong.
+We would do an old-school FTP of our files to a server somewhere and hope nothing went wrong.

 Some problems would surface:

-- We didn't know what the most recent **working version** of the file is in the sea of backups.
+- We didn't know what the most recent **working version** of a particular file in the sea of backups was.
 - We didn't know what changed in the file before it stopped working.
 - We didn't know which file to target when a breaking change was introduced.
 - We didn't know what version of the website was live.
-- We couldn't easily recover from lost files.
+- We couldn't easily recover from lost or damaged files.
 - Teams couldn't effectively and safely collaborate.

 ## A different approach